 BadRock South Fork

-The BadRock South Fork is a visually stunning rifle with either a black or “huckleberry” aluminum chassis.
+The BadRock South Fork is a visually stunning rifle with a sleek black aluminum chassis.
 The buttstock is fully adjustable for length of pull and cheek height, and left- and right-handed actions are available.
 This is great news for all the southpaws out there.
 The receiver is made from pre-hardened, aircraft-certified stainless steel and features a cone-nosed, controlled-feed extractor made by Defiance Machine as well as a TriggerTech trigger.
-The match-grade stainless steel barrel is threaded for a brake or suppressor, and BadRock currently offers the gun in .223 Remington, 6mm Creedmoor, 6.5 Creedmoor, .308 Winchester, 6.5 PRC, .300 Winchester Magnum and .300 PRC.
+The match-grade stainless steel barrel is threaded for a brake or suppressor, and BadRock currently offers the gun in .223 Remington, 6mm Creedmoor, 6.5 Creedmoor, .308 Winchester, 6.5 PRC, and .300 PRC.

 MSRP: $1,995-$2,145; (badrockrifles.com)